 Rationale for the assessments.
-The rationale section of the Inquiry Brief establishes that the assessments the faculty uses in supporting each claim associated with Quality Principle I are reasonable and that there are plausible reasons for thinking the faculty members' interpretations of the assessment results are valid.
+The rationale section of the Inquiry Brief presents the program faculty's arguments that (1) the assessments supporting each claim associated with Quality Principle I are reasonable and that their interpretations of the results are valid and (2) that the standards or criteria of successful performance on the several measures are warranted.

 The program should describe its assessments in such a way that a reasonable person would conclude: Yes, it makes sense that the measures selected are fitting, apt, and appropriate to test the claims.
 It makes sense, based on these measures, that the claims are (or could be expected to be) true.
+In addition, the program should make clear what level of performance it regards as sufficient and why that standard or criteria made sense.

 The rationale would show how the assessment of subject matter knowledge is connected to, for example, the grade point average in the completion of the major in the subject matter field, the individual course requirements, the grades given in the courses, the scores on standardized tests of the major field, pupil learning from the student teacher, an evaluation of a senior thesis, and the ratings of clinical supervisors.
+It would also specify what level of performance is expected (or required, as in a minimum GPA requirement) and how the criterion was empirically established.